MarkBorcherding/grunt-forge/readme.md

 You can add whatever tasks you want.
 It doesn't do anything special other than chain the arguments together and run `forge`.

 You only need to add the `username` and `password` options if their prompts appear when you run `forge` manually.
-If the username and passwords prompts don't appear, it means your machine stored your login cookies at the TriggerToolkit directory (inside build-tools dir).
+If the username and password prompts don't appear, it means your machine stored your login cookies at the TriggerToolkit directory (inside build-tools dir).

 ## Filtering